TidalMist/revanced-arm7-arm8-nonroot/README.md

 > Recover yt somehow, if you delete it with adb
 >
 > yt can be disabled if it installed as system app
+>
+> For Huawei, turn on register device, select profile Emulator arm64-v8a, then log in

 > [!NOTE]
 > package name or something can changed.
 Check that repo if obtainium errors installing or cant find apk release.
 May need reinstall or re-add yt.
 Save settings before it